gabe00122/jaxrl/README.md

 ## Scaling Results

 I found that seemingly preformace scales predictablly with network depth.
-Interestingly there was not a similar improvement with width scaling:
+Interestingly there was not a similar improvement with width scaling.
+The following graph shows depth scaling on the grid return environment.
 <img width="956" height="400" alt="image" src="https://github.com/user-attachments/assets/698dc9d9-3a37-4959-aa2c-5e9f06e3ba59" />

 ## Bonus ##